kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

 _For a new site update I have implemented a site-wide search, and in this article, I would write about the solution I have used for this, as well as would talk about what had to be done and what issues are left._

-Some time ago I have started to notice that a lot of sites[^sites] with open source documentation have a very nice full-text search implemented.
-As most of those sites were static-generated, I was interested to see how it was done, so I decided to dig deeper into it, in case I'll need something like that for one of my projects.
+Some time ago I have started to notice that a lot of sites with open source documentation had a very nice full-text search implemented.
+As most of those sites were static-generated, I was interested to see how it was done, so in case I'll need something like that for one of my projects, I decided to dig deeper into it.

-[^sites]: For example, [Hugo](https://gohugo.io), [Netlify](https://www.netlify.com), [React](https://reactjs.org) and others.

 The project that allowed those static sites to have search was [Algolia DocSearch](https://community.algolia.com/docsearch/).
 However, in this post, I won't talk about it.
-Looking at the project's site, I found out that it is very easy to use it for your open source project for free, but I wanted to have more challenge, so I looked into what Algolia provides for regular sites.
+Looking at the project's site, I found out that it is very easy to implement it for your open source project for free, but I wanted to have more challenge, so I looked into what Algolia provides for regular sites.

 Basically, they provide a free tier with rather loose limitations[^free-plan-rates-link], so it is totally possible to implement it for your project.
-That's what I've done for my site, and in this post, I'll describe how I did it and what challenges were there.
+That's what I've done for my site, and in this post, I'll describe how I did this and what challenges there were.

 [^free-plan-rates-link]: See the [“free plan rates”](#free-plan-rates) section of this post.

 ## The Search Itself

-In order for you not to go elsewhere, you can try and use the search right away[^issues] — just press this emoji button: {{% SearchButton %}}
+In order for you not to go elsewhere, you can try and use the search right away[^issues]: just press this emoji button: {{% SearchButton %}}

 {{<Sidenotes span="5" offset="1">}}
   [^issues]: There are a bunch of issues with my implementation, as I didn't refine everything and implemented everything rather fast, as a kinda proof of concept.
-I'll cover [most of the issues](#known-issues) later in the article.
+I'll cover all the issues later in the article.

   [^query]: So, when using this page, it is possible to have a link to the results, for example, a search page for [“search”](http://localhost:1313/search/?query=search).
 {{</Sidenotes>}}